dmccan/yada-wiki/readme.txt

 = 2.4.0 =
 * Added filter to override default display of categories in the post editor to maintain order and hierarchy.
 * Fixed problem with shortcode popup display due to conflict with other plugins.

+= 2.5.1 =
+* Update to get files in sync and fix tagging error.